rafaqz/DimensionalData.jl/docs/src/api.md

 # API

-To use the functionality of DimensionalData in your module, please dispatch on `AbstractDimensionalArray` and `AbstractDimension`.
+To use the functionality of DimensionalData in your module, dispatch on `AbstractDimensionalArray` and `AbstractDimension`.

 ## Core types

 ```@docs
-DimensionalArray
+AbstractDimensionalArray
+AbstractDimension
 ```

 ## Getting basic info

-Here are some very useful functions for obtaining basic information from your dimensional data:
+These useful functions for obtaining information from your dimensional data:

 ```@docs
 dims
 hasdim